tonsky/tonsky.github.io/_posts/2023-06-26-clojurescript-2.md

 Is there really a difference between, say, a 500k bundle and a 1M bundle?
 A practical one?
 One that users will definitely notice in a meaningful way?

-# Why not just always use simple mode?
+# Why not just always use `:none` mode?

 It might seem that having more options is always better.
 Hey, do you want small bundle sizes and good perf?
 We got you covered.
 Great dev experience?
 We’ve got you too!

 And that is partially true.
 For app developers, at least.
-I think some people just ship `:simple` mode and it works for them.
+I think some people just ship `:none` mode and it works for them.
 Why wouldn’t it?

 For library authors, it’s worse.
 Because `:advanced` mode exists, just the fact of its existence, means we have to take it into account.
 We don’t really get to choose.
 People use it → we have to support it.
 In some sense having more options made life harder for us.